Skip to content

 What to Wear in Tasmania

-Are you wondering what to wear in Tasmania?
+Are you wondering what to wear for your holiday in Tasmania?

 What to Wear in Tasmania - Essential Clothing

-Warm sun, magical snow falls, gusty winds, drenching rain…and that’s all before lunch time 😀
+Warm sun, magical snow falls, cool breezes, drenching rain…and that’s all before lunch time!

 Tasmania’s unique weather is more extreme than most of Australia and for a warm, dry and comfortable holiday you need to know what to wear.

-We’ve survived a lot of Tassie winters, both in the suburbs and in the great outdoors – so we can speak with experience on the best way to be prepared.
+My wife and I have survived a lot of Tassie winters, both in the suburbs and in the great outdoors – so I can speak with experience on the best way to be prepared.

 You don’t need to go overboard with cold weather gear!

-Yes, it can get cold, but it’s easy to pack more than you need – not to mention wasting a lot of money.
+Yes, it can get cold, but it’s easy to pack way more than you need, exceeding your airline baggage allowance or wasting a lot of money on unnecessary items.

 Layering is the key, bringing enough layers that you can easily put on or take off as the conditions change during the day.

-In this guide we break it all down into easy categories:
+In this guide I break it all down into easy categories:

 • Essential clothing